freeCodeCamp/freeCodeCamp/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Your pull request targets the `staging` branch of FreeCodeCamp.
 - [ ] Branch starts with either `fix/`, `feature/`, or `translate/` (e.g. `fix/signin-issue`)
 - [ ] You have only one commit (if not, [squash](https://github.com/FreeCodeCamp/FreeCodeCamp/wiki/git-rebase#squashing-multiple-commits-into-one) them into one commit).
-- [ ] All new and existing tests pass the command `npm run test-challenges`.
+- [ ] All new and existing tests pass the command `npm test`.
 Use `git commit --amend` to amend any fixes.

 #### Type of Change
 <!-- What type of change does your code introduce?
 Put an `x` in the box that applies. -->